splunk/public-o11y-docs/references/contribute.rst

 Contribution guidelines
 ==============================

-You can learn more about how to build and test the docs locally, as well as our review criteria, in the :new-page:`CONTRIBUTING.md <https://github.com/splunk/public-o11y-docs/blob/main/CONTRIBUTING.md>` file.
+You can learn more about how to build and test the docs locally, as well as review criteria, in the :new-page:`CONTRIBUTING.md <https://github.com/splunk/public-o11y-docs/blob/main/CONTRIBUTING.md>` file.